MoskitoHero/barley/README.md

 Barley is a dead simple, fast, and efficient ActiveModel JSON serializer.

-Cerealize your ActiveModel objects into flat JSON objects with a dead simple DSL.
+Cerealize your ActiveModel objects into flat hashes with a dead simple, yet versatile DSL, and caching baked in.
 Our daily bread is to make your API faster.

 You don't believe us?
 Check out the [benchmarks](#benchmarks). 😎